edcalderin/StudentDropout-Prediction-Mlops/README.md

 ```
 .
 ├── .github                          # CI/CD workflows
+├── config/                          # Config files
 ├── images/                          # Assets
+├── infrastructure/                  # Terraform files for IaC
+|   ├── .terraform/                  # Integration tests for the streaming module
+|   ├── modules/                     # Integration tests for the streaming module
+|   ├── vars/                        # Integration tests for the streaming module
 ├── model_monitoring/                # CI/CD workflowsDirectory for monitoring the model
 ├── notebooks/                       # Notebooks used to analysis prior to development
 ├── orchestration/                   # Directory for workflow orchestration-related files
+├── scripts/                         # Directory for workflow orchestration-related files
 ├── streaming/                       # Directory for handling streaming dataastAPI directoryF
 |   ├── integration-tests/           # Integration tests for the streaming module
 |   |   ├── artifacts/               # Files to manage global configuration variables and settings